Jawad-Alharake/Binary-to-DNA-Sequence-Encoder-and-Decoder/README.md

-Binary to DNA Sequence Encoder and Decoder
+**Binary to DNA Sequence Encoder and Decoder**

-Project Description
+📌Project Description

 This project provides Python functions to convert any binary string into a DNA sequence and back.
 It uses a simple 2-bit to nucleotide encoding scheme, representing digital data as DNA bases (A, C, G, T).
 This tool serves as a foundational piece for DNA digital data storage research, bioinformatics, or educational purposes.

-Features
+⚙️Features

     Encode binary data into DNA sequences